caspervonb/caspervonb.github.bak/_posts/2015-03-07-git-recipes-for-common-mistakes-and-mishaps.markdown

 ## Change Message of the Previous Commit
-To fix a typo, or other error in the previous commit before pushing to remote, we can simply add --append to the git commit command and we will get the editor again.
+To fix a typo, or other error in the previous commit before pushing to remote, we can simply add `--amend` to the commit command and we will get the editor again.

 ```sh
 git commit --amend